Lake St Clair (Tasmania)

-Lake St Clair or leeawuleena is a natural freshwater lake located in the Central Highlands area of Tasmania, Australia.
+Lake St Clair or leeawuleena is a natural freshwater lake in the Central Highlands area of Tasmania, Australia.
 The lake forms the southern end of the Cradle Mountain-Lake St Clair National Park.
 It has an area of approximately 45 km2, and was measured to have a maximum depth of 163 m in 2025, making it Australia's deepest lake.
 It was previously thought to be up to 215 m deep.

 The lake is fed by Narcissus River, Cuvier River, and Hamilton Creek and marks the start of the River Derwent.

 The locality of Lake St Clair is in the local government areas of Central Highlands (24%), Meander Valley (12%), and West Coast (64%).
 The southern end of the lake is about 106 km north-west of the town of Hamilton.

 Geology

 Lake St Clair was formed through glacial erosion, along with the surrounding river valleys.

 History

 Lake St Clair is located on the edge of the Big River Tasmanian Aboriginal nation, and there is evidence that they hunted on the surrounding button grass plains.
 Numerous small quarries and campgrounds are located nearby, with the closest dated site putting human occupation at 10,000 years ago.

 The first European explorer to see the lake was surveyor William Sharland in 1832, with George Frankland leading an expedition to it three years later.
 Although sources such as The Viking of Van Diemen's Land credit Jørgen Jørgensen with an earlier discovery of the lake in 1826, this is not considered credible.
 In 1840 James Calder cut a track from the lake to Macquarie Harbour, followed by another more practical track by Burgess.
 The Burgess track was maintained and re-cut by miners until 1883 when a new lower level route was discovered, which later became the Lyell Highway.

 The area surrounding the lake was used by snarers and hunters from 1860 until the collapse of the fur trade in the 1950s, although it was illegal from 1927 onwards.

 In 1937 the Derwent River was dammed just below the lake, and a pumping station installed - enabling Hydro Tasmania to drain the lake up to 6 metres and feed water to the Tarraleah Power Station.
 The fluctuating water levels have caused erosion and environmental degradation since.
 The pumphouse was decommissioned in the 1990s, and transformed into a hotel in 2015.

 The Cradle Mountain-Lake St Clair area was declared a scenic reserve in 1922, a wildlife reserve in 1927, a national park in 1947 and a world heritage area from 1982.